 Follow the Litecoin price in euro, dollar and pound

 Above, you can follow the Litecoin price over the last 24 hours, presented in an interactive line chart.
 Litecoin is a cryptocurrency, and therefore the numbers are presented in a 24-hour format because trading in LTC never stops.

 Where Bitcoin is seen as gold, is Litecoin seen as silver.
 It’s one of the oldest and most popular cryptocurrencies, being in the top 10 consistently over the last years and is traded by a lot of people.
 Cryptocurrency trading never stops, it continues 24/7, even when traditional stocks stop trading.

-In the chart above you can see the LTC prices over the last 7 days, the last month, since the beginning of this year and since the beginning of the Litecoin listing.
+In the chart above you can see the LTC prices over the last 7 days, the last month, since the beginning of this year and until 1 year in the past of the Litecoin listing.
 Our partner Bitvavo supplies the real-time information.